 People know they need insurance, but they usually don’t like to think about.
-I’ve written extensively about health insurance and had a weekly column for HealthLeaders Media.
+I’ve written extensively about health insurance.
+I once had a weekly column for HealthLeaders Media and I’m now managing editor and health insurance expert at QuinStreet for Insurance.com, Insure.com and CarInsurance.com.
 The topic interests me.
 There isn’t a more important type of insurance.
 It directly relates to your health and can be a life or death decision.
 Home and auto insurance are not life and death, but choosing the wrong coverage can hurt your wallet and savings.
 Here are some examples of my insurance writing.

 5 Takeaways From Payer Q2 Earnings Reports